City

 “So if the administration is going through and calling those folks and whipping them into a frenzy—and yes, by the administration I do mean you, Mayor Wilson, and some of your staff,” Morillo said, looking directly at Wilson, “they are pitting us against community members we never wanted to stand against.”

-(Ground Score Association had sent a letter to Morillo’s office earlier in the week, stating that its “contract will collapse, resulting in the immediate loss of income and stability for 67 of our workers”, should Morillo’s amendment pass as-is.
-Council did pass an amendment on Thursday that, if the TAO is approved, will move Ground Score to a different bureau to insulate it from any cuts or changes.)
+(Ground Score Association had sent a letter to Morillo’s office earlier in the week, stating that its “contract will collapse, resulting in the immediate loss of income and stability for 67 of our workers,” should Morillo’s amendment pass as is.
+The council did pass an amendment Wednesday that, if the technical adjustment ordinance is approved, will move Ground Score to a different bureau to insulate it from any cuts or changes.)

 Morillo’s amendment eventually died.
 Three councilors voted in opposition: Pirtle-Guiney, Smith and Novick.
 Five voted for it, including Morillo, Mitch Green, Tiffany Koyama Lane, Jamie Dunphy and Sameer Kanal.
 Councilors Avalos, Clark, Zimmerman and Dan Ryan were absent at the time of the vote.